 Find a mentor at the school

-If you are a newly qualified teacher (NQT) and this is one of the first jobs you have held in the sector, find a mentor.
+If you are a early career teacher (ECT) and this is one of the first jobs you have held in the sector, find a mentor.
 Your mentor can help you learn the ropes at the school and perform well in your new role.

 Be sociable and polite

 If you are invited to lunch on your first day on the job, don’t turn it down.
 It is a great opportunity to learn more about your co-workers and the institution.
 Just remember to be positive and avoid talking negatively about your previous employer.

 Leave your history behind you